Ruff Python formatting in Vim without plugins

 sys.exit()

-# Remove any common indentation from the code.
+# Remove any common indentation from the lines of input_code.

 dedented_code = textwrap.dedent(input_code)